epichouse/snippets/notes/Docker Inventory.md

 # Docker Inventory
-- This text file contains a simple inventory of all of my docker based services
+This file contains a simple inventory of all of my docker based services.
 # Backend Services
 - Traefik (Prod + Test)
 - Cloudflared (Prod + Test)